FruitbatM/explore-national-parks-of-japan/README.md

 5. As a site visitor, I would like to be able to easily find and navigate to the company's social media.
 6. As a site visitor, I want to get in touch if I might have any queries.
 7. As a site visitor, I want to use map to find exciting national parks in Japan and based on the provided information make a decision what places to visit.
-8. As a site visitor, I want to use map to find accomondation near the national parks.???
+8. As a site visitor, I want to get information how to get to the national parks.
-9. As a site visitor, I want to find about the weather forecast and accordingly plan my visit.
+9. As a site visitor, I want to find about the current weather and accordingly plan my visit.
-10.
+10. As a site visitor, I want find out the weather forecast for several days in order to plan for a longer trip.

+### Returning Visitor Stories
+1. As a returning visitor, I want to find more details on the national parks including accomodation and places of interest.

 ## Strategy
+The user experience is simple and easy to use with an effective and clear navigation experience.

 ### Project Goals
 - To enable easy access to the information needed about national parks to plan the trip.
-- To show the most beautiful national parks to visit.
+- To show the information about the most beautiful Japan's national parks to visit.
 - To provide the information on how to get there.
 - To ensure the users can get live weather forecast.
+- The content provided is relevant and regularly updated.

+## Scope
+- Fully responsive single page mobile first website.
+- The use of APIs to show relevant information to the user.
+- Interactive features that allow the user to engage and find needed information.
+- An easy to use contact form that sends emails to the owner using EmailJS.

 ## Structure
-The website is designed to be pleasing to the eye, consistent and user friendly.
+The website will be designed to be pleasing to the eye, consistent and user friendly.
 - Interaction Design
     - Consistent design will be used throughout the website to maintain a good UX.
     - The overlay navigation with effective background image will make the website look elegant and attractive.